aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/port_to_app_mesh/testing_v1.md

 root@prodcatalog-98f7c5f87-xxxxx:/usr/src/app#
 {{< /output >}}

-Test the confiuration by issuing a curl request to the virtual service proddetail on port 3000, simulating what would happen if code running in the same pod made a request to the proddetail backend:
+Test the configuration by issuing a curl request to the virtual service `proddetail` on port 3000, simulating what would happen if code running in the same pod made a request to the `proddetail` backend:

 ```bash
 curl -v http://proddetail.prodcatalog-ns.svc.cluster.local:3000/catalogDetail
 ```

 You should see the below response.
-You can see that the request to backend service `proddetail-v1` is going via envoy proxy.
-You can exit now from the `prodcatalog` exec bash.
+You can see that the request to the backend service `proddetail-v1` is going via envoy proxy.
+You can now exit from the `prodcatalog` exec bash.

 {{< output >}}
 .....